What Can Cause a Humidifier to Stop Working After Cleaning?

-Most times, the humidistat needs some time to acclimatize after you clean the humidifier.
+Most times, the humidistat needs some time to acclimate after you clean the humidifier.

 In another article on hygrometer vs humidistat, we saw that the latter monitors the humidity and sends the signal to the control board when there is a need to increase the humidity level.

-Some humidifiers will behave like they would behave when they are brand new, after cleaning every component of them.
+Some humidifiers will behave like they would when they are brand new after cleaning every component of them.

-If you suspect this could be the problem, please give the humidifier some time to acclimatize.
+If you suspect this could be the problem, please give the humidifier some time to acclimate.
 It should start working after a few hours.

-This is one of the first culprits of a humidifier failing to work after you clean it.
-Water from the base can leak to the circuitry board and make contact with the wires.
+This is one of the first signs of a humidifier failing to work after you clean it.
+Water from the base can leak to the circuit board and make contact with the wires.
 This will cause the failure of the humidifier.

 The best thing to do is to open up the base and check physically whether the wires have water.
 If they do, you will need to air-dry for a couple of days.
 This should remove all the water.

 Before you put the base back, spray the wiring with a WD40 rust remover.
-If metal parts come into contact with water, they sustain corrosion and it can cause problems in future.
+If metal parts come into contact with water, they sustain corrosion, which can cause problems in the future.

-After doing this, the humidifier should work just fine if the problem was water in the circuitry.
+After doing this, the humidifier should work just fine if the problem is water in the circuitry.